red-hat-storage/common-ci-utils/README.md

-# noobaa-sa-common
+# common-ci-utils

-Noobaa standalone repository for common functionality and libraries
+Place for common utils, functionality and libraries used in the testing and CI.